pfertyk/blog/content/004-clean-code-in-tests.md

     self.assertEqual(response.status_code, HTTP_422)
 ```

-Now we will use a seller created with whatever default date the `create_seller`
+Now we will use a seller created with whatever default data the `create_seller`
-method has.
+method provides.
 And it should not bother us at all, since it's not the seller we are
 testing here, it's stock.

 But stock creation also looks complicated.
 What do we need the comment for?
 Probably nothing.
 Do we really need to specify the number of shares?
 Probably no.
 The important part is the `stock_id`, and it should be the simplest one possible
 (not 35, but 1).
-So let's leave just that:
+So let's fix that too:

 ```python
 def test_sell_same_stock_twice_in_one_transaction(self):